Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/index.md

 ---
 layout: default
-title: Varying Vagrant Vagrants
+title: VVV
 category: 1.
 Introduction
 order: 1
 ---

-Varying Vagrant Vagrants is an open source [Vagrant](https://www.vagrantup.com) configuration focused on [WordPress](https://wordpress.org) development.
+VVV is an open source [Vagrant](https://www.vagrantup.com) configuration focused on [WordPress](https://wordpress.org) development.

 VVV is ideal for developing themes and plugins as well as for [contributing to WordPress core](https://make.wordpress.org/core/).